Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Algebraic compactification of the space of metric graphs

 \section{Algebraic compactification of the space of metric graphs}

-We construct an algebraic compactification of the space of metric graphs, and define an algebraic differential form upon it to be an infinite collection of differential forms of the same degree which satisfy certain compatibilities.
-We then prove that the pull-backs of canonical forms satisfy all the required properties.
+We construct an algebraic compactification of the space of metric graphs by blowing up, and define an algebraic differential form upon it to be an infinite collection of differential forms of~the same degree which satisfy certain compatibilities.
+We then prove that the pull-backs of~canonical forms along the blow up satisfy all these compatibilities.